whaakman/azure-docs.nl-nl/articles/virtual-machines/virtual-machines-linux-dockerextension.md

-<properties
+---
-   pageTitle="Learn about the Docker VM Extension on Azure | Microsoft Azure" description="Learn how to use the Docker VM Extension to quickly and securely deploy a Docker environment in Azure" services="virtual-machines-linux" documentationCenter="" authors="iainfoulds" manager="timlt" editor=""/>
+title: Learn about the Docker VM Extension on Azure | Microsoft Docs
+description: Learn how to use the Docker VM Extension to quickly and securely deploy a Docker environment in Azure

-<tags
-   ms.service="virtual-machines-linux"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="vm-linux"
-   ms.workload="infrastructure"
-   ms.date="07/20/2016"
-   ms.author="iainfou"/>
+services: virtual-machines-linux
+documentationcenter: ''
+author: iainfoulds
+manager: timlt
+editor: ''

+ms.service: virtual-machines-linux
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: vm-linux
+ms.workload: infrastructure
+ms.date: 07/20/2016
+ms.author: iainfou

+---
 # Using the Docker VM Extension to deploy your environment
+> [!NOTE]

-> [AZURE.NOTE] If you have a few moments, please help us to improve the Azure Linux VM documentation by taking this [quick survey](https://aka.ms/linuxdocsurvey) of your experiences.
+> If you have a few moments, please help us to improve the Azure Linux VM documentation by taking this [quick survey](https://aka.ms/linuxdocsurvey) of your experiences.
 Every answer helps us help you get your work done.
+>
+>

 Docker is a popular container management and imaging platform that allows you to quickly work with containers on Linux (and Windows as well).
 With Azure, you have the flexibility to deploy Docker in a few different manners depending on your needs:

-- To quickly prototype an app, you can [use the Docker Machine Azure driver](./virtual-machines-linux-docker-machine.md) to deploy Docker hosts within Azure.
+* To quickly prototype an app, you can [use the Docker Machine Azure driver](virtual-machines-linux-docker-machine.md) to deploy Docker hosts within Azure.
-- The Docker VM Extension for Azure virtual machines is used for template-based deployments.
+* The Docker VM Extension for Azure virtual machines is used for template-based deployments.
 This approach can integrate with Azure Resource Manager template deployments and includes all the related benefits such as role-based access, diagnostics, and post-deployment configuration.
-- The Docker VM Extension also supports Docker Compose.
+* The Docker VM Extension also supports Docker Compose.
 Docker Compose uses a declarative YAML file to take a developer-modeled application across any environment and generate a consistent deployment.
-- You can also [deploy a full Docker Swarm cluster on Azure Container Services](../container-service/container-service-deployment.md) for production-ready, scalable deployments that use the additional scheduling and management tools provided by Swarm.
+* You can also [deploy a full Docker Swarm cluster on Azure Container Services](../container-service/container-service-deployment.md) for production-ready, scalable deployments that use the additional scheduling and management tools provided by Swarm.

 This article focuses on using Resource Manager templates to deploy the Docker VM Extension in a custom, production-ready environment that you define.

 ## Azure Docker VM Extension for template deployments
 The Azure Docker VM Extension installs and configures the Docker daemon, Docker client, and Docker Compose in your Linux virtual machine.
 The extension is also used to define and deploy container applications using Docker Compose.
 You have additional controls over using Docker Machine or creating the Docker host yourself, making it suited for more robust developer or production environments.

 Using Azure Resource Manager, you can create and deploy templates that define the entire structure of your environment.
 Templates allow you to define the Docker hosts, storage, Role-Based Access Controls (RBAC), diagnostics, etc. You can [read more about Resource Manager](../resource-group-overview.md) and templates to better understand some of the benefits.
 By using Resource Manager templates, you are also able to reproduce the deployments as needed in the future.

 ## Deploy a template with the Docker VM Extension:
 Let's use an existing quick-start template to show how to deploy an Ubuntu VM that has the Docker VM Extension installed.
 You can view the template here: [Simple deployment of an Ubuntu VM with Docker](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-simple-on-ubuntu).
 You also need the [latest Azure CLI](../xplat-cli-install.md) in Resource Manager mode (`azure config mode arm`).

 Deploy the template using the Azure CLI, specifying a name for our new resource group (here `myDockerResourceGroup`) along with the template URI: